There are two main reasons why pool owners should care about calcium hardness (CH).

 We have found that very few products remove calcium from water permanently.
 Most of these liquid-based products ‘suspend’ rather than remove the calcium.
 This means that once the chemicals have broken down the calcium is simply released again into the pool water.
 So, you will add the liquid, and calcium goes down, then after a few weeks, the calcium level is back to where it was before the liquid was added.
 Remember if you are not physically removing the calcium out of the water then you have not removed the calcium.

 Reduce pool water hardness without chemicals

 An alternative method that works to reduce calcium hardness is to pump out water using your pool cleaner or vacuum hose during periods of soaking rain when your pool is likely to overflow.
-This method removes high calcium water from the bottom of the pool while at the same time, the rain refills it with fresh water that has no calcium at all.
-Also, doing this several times a year can have a huge impact on the calcium level in your water and best of all, it’s free!
+This method removes high calcium water from the bottom of the pool while at the same time, the rain refills it with fresh water.
+Remember that rainwater has zero calcium.
+Also, doing this several times a year can have a huge impact on the calcium level in your water, and best of all, it’s free!

 Magnesium will show as calcium in a water test

+Don’t fall for this rookie mistake!
+Magnesium shows up in water tests as calcium.
 This is because the reagents that measure calcium hardness will also include the magnesium salts that are in your water.
-This means that your calcium hardness reading will be substantially higher, even though it may be at the right level.
+This means that your calcium hardness reading will be substantially higher, even though the calcium hardness may be at the right level.
 In short, if you have a tested calcium hardness level of 800ppm the actual calcium level will be closer to 200ppm.
-Also, make sure your pool shop actually knows about MagnaPool!
+Also, make sure your pool shop actually knows that you are adding magnesium salts to your pool.
 Finally, this information is verified on the MagnaPool website which discusses this issue in greater detail.